MarcoKoch/sphinx-cmake_domain/README.md

   This function does the same, but supports much fancier arguments.
 ```

+Directives `cmake:macro` and `cmake:functions` are aliases for each other.

 The following options are supported:

 | Option      | Description                                            |